microfossil/particle-classification-onnx/README.md

 # RaCAM

-## An Raspberrypi Camera for Automated Microscopy
+## A high Resolution and Affordable Camera for Automated Microscopy

 A .zip file containing the RaCAM software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation and CNN model to run a test label inference is available to download: RaCAM.zip.